Diksha62/sql-data-warehouse-project/README.md

 ---

-**🎯 Project Goal**
+**🎯 Project Goal**:

 The purpose of this project is to demonstrate how to:
 Build a scalable SQL data warehouse
 Implement ETL pipelines
 Design analytical data models